Constance Monks: Education

 She was educated in Leeds, Yorkshire at the Leeds City Teacher Training College.

 Political career

-She was a councillor on Chorley Municipal Borough Council from 1947–67 during which time she was Mayor from 1959–60.
-She was also a councillor on Lancashire County Council from 1961–64.
+She was a councillor on Chorley Municipal Borough Council from 1947 to 1967 during which time she was Mayor from 1959 to 1960.
+She was also a councillor on Lancashire County Council from 1961 to 1964.

-Monks was elected on her second attempt as Member of Parliament for Chorley constituency in 1970, but lost in February 1974 to the Labour candidate George Rodgers.
+Monks was elected on her second attempt as member of parliament for Chorley constituency in 1970, but lost in February 1974 to the Labour candidate George Rodgers.
 Monks was the first, and so far the only, female MP for Chorley.

-She was a Justice of the Peace (JP) and was awarded the OBE in 1962.
+She was a justice of the peace (JP) and was awarded the OBE in 1962.